wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Changelog ==

+= 0.1.8 =
-= 0.1.7 =
+* Fix: Corrected the plugin source to prevent an error during activation = 0.1.7 =
 * Significantly improved the database access to evaluate the order value.
 = 0.1.6 =